Steve Briggs, Director

 Bram is an award-winning composer, lyricist, arranger, and multi-instrumentalist.
 As a theatre artist, he has received commissions from the Canadian Music Theatre Project and Acting Up Stage; as an instrumentalist and arranger, he has collaborated with such artists as Guido Basso, Patricia O’Callaghan, DIANA, and Weaves; his film music has been heard at international festivals in Cannes, Toronto, Seattle, Tokyo, and Melbourne, to name only a few.
 As an instructor he has conducted Master Classes for graduating Musical Theatre students in performance and interpretation of new musical material at Sheridan College.

 Ariel Shetzen is a Toronto-based jazz vocalist who draws influence from Sarah Vaughan and Norma Winstone.
 She studied classical piano and theory with the Royal Conservatory of Music, holds her Grade 9 Piano, Grade 4 Theory, and is certified through their Elementary Piano Pedagogy program.
-Ariel is currently completing her final year in the University of Toronto Jazz Undergraduate Program and has studied with Juno-award winner Sienna Dahlen, and acclaimed vocalist Alex Samaras.
+Ariel completed degree for the University of Toronto Jazz Undergraduate Program studying with Juno-award winner Sienna Dahlen, and acclaimed vocalist Alex Samaras.
 In 2013, Ariel was one of six Canadians nominated for the Slaight Family Scholarship for the Berklee College of Music, which is a full-tuition scholarship offered to two Canadian students.

 Guitar, Mandolin, Bass, Ukulele, Banjo